wing5wong/artisan-whs-static/source/_events/2021-02-15_student-achievement-conferences.md

 BOOKINGS CLOSED at 5.00pm on Tuesday 13 April, the evening before the interviews.

-Any queries or difficulties in booking your appointment times please phone 349 0177 after the Easter Break.
-School resumes back on Wednesday, 7 April.

 FYI - Mr Leonard, Mr Sullenberger, Mrs Howard & Ms Cansfield will NOT be available for the Conferences.
 If you need to speak to them please contact them via email.